Dominik7131/Conceptual-Modeling-LLM-Assistant/data/56-2001-extract-llm-assistant-test-case/relationships_short.md

 ### RoadVehicle "0..1" --> "0..*" ReportOnTechnicalUnfittness : technical unfittness detected by
-Text: On the basis of the defect record, the technical inspection station shall draw up a technical inspection report on the technical inspection of the road vehicle and hand it over to the natural person who delivered the vehicle for the technical inspection.
-If the technical inspection of a road vehicle reveals a dangerous defect, the vehicle is technically unfit for use and must not be used in traffic.
+Text: If a technical inspection reveals a serious defect, the vehicle is technically fit for use only for 30 days from the date of issue of the technical inspection report. ... if the repeated technical inspection reveals that the defect to be rectified has been recurrently rectified, the vehicle is technically unfit for use and may not be used in traffic

 Output:
-- {"name": "technical unfittness detected by", "inference": "On the basis of the defect record, the technical inspection station shall draw up a technical inspection report on the technical inspection of the road vehicle", "source_entity": "RoadVehicle", "target_entity": "ReportOnTechnicalUnfittness", "cardinality": "0..1 --> 0..*"}
+- {"name": "technical unfittness detected by", "inference": "technical inspection reveals ... defect ... technical inspection report ... the vehicle is technically unfit for use", "source_entity": "RoadVehicle", "target_entity": "ReportOnTechnicalUnfittness", "cardinality": "0..1 --> 0..*"}

 ### MinorDefect --|> Defect